What are Executive Functions?

 • Staying focused during a task

-All students can benefit from understanding about executive skills, how their brains work, how it affects their learning and behaviour and how they can use this information to revise, complete homework and manage everyday life.
-There are some groups of students though for whom more intensive support to develop good executive skills can be really beneficial.
+Everyone can benefit from understanding executive function skills, how their brains work, how it affects their learning, performance and behaviour.
+They can use this information to get work done, regulate their emotions and manage everyday life.
+There are some groups of people for whom more intensive support to develop good executive function skills can be really beneficial.

-These children and young people with executive skills challenges are often bright and able, but just can’t manage their daily lives.
-These children are often seen as lazy and unmotivated and adults become increasingly frustrated by their apparent difficulty in doing the ‘basic things’ in life.
-Problems with task initiation, time management, planning and organisation, shifting and task monitoring can have a significant impact both academically and behaviourally.
-The result can be a young person who is isolated from adults around them and achieving well below their potential in school.
+People with executive function skills challenges are often bright and able, but seem unable to manage their daily lives.
+These people are often seen as lazy and unmotivated and people in their community can become increasingly frustrated by their apparent difficulty in doing the ‘basic things’ in life.
+Problems with task initiation, time management, planning and organisation, shifting and task monitoring can have a significant impact on their performance.
+The result can be a person who is isolated from their community (personal, educational or professional) and underperforming in relation to their potential.